non-det-alle/loragw/README.md

 # Automatic start

 The file `lora_pkt_fwd.service` is provided to automatically run the executable at startup.
-It may need to be edited accordingly if you used a custo home directory installation.
+It may need to be edited accordingly if you used a custom home directory installation.
 Copy it in the `/etc/systemd/system/` directory and run
 ```
 sudo systemctl enable lora_pkt_fwd.service && \